Prepare for your exams by understanding the procedures, dates and support information relating to examinations.

 You may take in pens, pencils, drawing instruments and small items of food such as sweets.
 These items may be left on the desk during the examination.
 You may also bring in small valuables such as wallets, purses, mobile phones and laptops which must be switched off, not just silent.
 These items must be placed on the floor below the desk.
 Don’t leave money or valuables in bags.
 The University can accept no responsibility for the loss of students' personal property.
 Anything taken into an examination room must be made available for inspection by the examination supervisors or other University staff.

-No candidate may be admitted to an examination room after the expiration of 30 minutes from the commencement of writing.
-No candidate who has entered an examination room and seen the examination paper may leave until 30 minutes has elapsed from the time writing commenced.
-No candidate may leave during the last ten minutes of any examination.
+You will not be admitted to an examination room after the expiration of 30 minutes from the commencement of writing.
+If you have entered an examination room and seen the examination paper you may not leave until 30 minutes has elapsed from the time writing commenced.
+You may not leave during the last ten minutes of any examination.

 10 minutes reading time is allowed for most papers.
 During this time you may complete your attendance forms and fill in the covers of your answer books, then place your pens on the desk.
 No other writing is permitted.

 The Presiding Supervisor in each room warns students when 10 minutes remain and when the time allowed for the examination has elapsed will instruct candidates to cease writing and quietly remain in their seats until given permission to leave.
-The following rules must be observed:
+The following conditions must be observed:

-- (i) your examination materials will be collected before you are given permission to leave your examination desk;
+- your examination materials will be collected before you are given permission to leave your examination desk;

-- (ii) you must remain in their seats until instructed by the Examination Supervisor to leave the room;
+- you must remain in their seats until instructed by the Examination Supervisor to leave the room;